📋 Key Takeaways

 Incident Reporting

-FlowForma allows users to quickly build customized forms and workflows for incident reporting, ensuring that all critical information is captured accurately from the start.
+FlowForma allows you to quickly build customized forms and workflows for incident reporting, ensuring that all critical information is captured accurately from the start.

 Routing and Tracking